leonidas1712/argo/README.md

 ## 🧠 Philosophy

-Argon is designed to be:
+Argo is designed to be:

 * **Small** — fast and lean with no server-side dependencies
 * **Private** — everything runs locally; your data never leaves your machine